hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 <p>The Carpentries develops and teaches in-person, interactive, hands-on, two-day workshops for learning core data science and coding skills.
 Carpentries workshops are
-taught by volunteer <a href="{%link pages/instructors.html%}">Instructors</a>, <a href="http://carpentries.github.io/instructor-training/">trained in pedagogy</a>, who focus on creating a motivating and engaging environment for learners.
+taught by volunteer <a href="{% link pages/instructors.html %}">Instructors</a>, <a href="http://carpentries.github.io/instructor-training/">trained in pedagogy</a>, who focus on creating a motivating and engaging environment for learners.
 All our lessons are open source, hosted on <a href="https://github.com">GitHub</a>, and collaboratively developed by our volunteer community.
 All participants are required to abide by <a href="https://docs.carpentries.org/topic_folders/policies/index_coc.html">The Carpentries Code of Conduct</a>. </p>

 <p>A global team of <a href="{% link pages/regional_coordinators.html %}">Regional Coordinators</a> support the coordination of workshop activity and community building in regions around the world.
 Check out the <a href="{% link pages/regional_coordinators.html %}">Regional Coordinators</a> page to learn more about The Carpentries community in different parts of the world. </p>